Rotating locomotion in living systems: Traction

 Wheels are prone to slipping—an inability to generate traction—on loose or slippery terrain.
 Slipping wastes energy and can potentially lead to a loss of control or becoming stuck, as with an automobile on mud or snow.
-This limitation of wheels can be seen in the realm of human technology: in an example of biologically inspired engineering, legged vehicles find use in the logging industry, where they allow access to terrain too challenging for wheeled vehicles to navigate.
-Tracked vehicles suffer less from slipping than wheeled vehicles, owing to their larger contact area with the ground—but they tend to have larger turning radii than wheeled vehicles, and they are less efficient and more mechanically complex.
+This limitation of wheels can be seen in the realm of human technology: in an example of biologically inspired engineering, the forest machinery company Timberjack tested tree harvesters with six legs from 1999 to 2011.
+These walking machines allowed access to terrain too challenging for wheeled vehicles to navigate.

+Tracked vehicles suffer less from slipping than wheeled vehicles, owing to their larger contact area with the ground—but they are less efficient and more mechanically complex.

 Obstacle navigation

 Work by vehicle engineer Mieczysław G. Bekker implies that the distribution of irregularities in natural terrains is log-normal; that is, small obstacles are far more common than larger ones.
 Thus, obstacle navigation is a challenge for locomotion in natural terrains at all size scales.
-The primary means of obstacle navigation on land are to go around obstacles and to go over them; each has its attendant challenges.
+The primary means of obstacle navigation are to go around obstacles and to go over them; each has its attendant challenges.